What is Tokenization?

 - In a line like the previous program, imported the sent_tokenize module.

 - We have taken the same sentence.
-Further sent module parsed that sentences and show output.
+Further sentence tokenizer in NLTK module parsed that sentences and show output.
 It is clear that this function breaks each sentence.

-Above examples are good settings stones to understand the mechanics of the word and sentence tokenization.
+Above word tokenizer Python examples are good settings stones to understand the mechanics of the word and sentence tokenization.

 - Tokenization in NLP is the process by which a large quantity of text is divided into smaller parts called tokens.